 Some people misinterpreted these results and concluded that low-intensity training is better for fat burn.
 However, that is incorrect!
 Your body is burning fat when you burn more calories than you consume.
-And you will burn more calories if you do high-intensity training or even better interval training.
+And you will burn more calories if you do high-intensity training or, even better, interval training.

 What Is Interval Training?

-If you are training to lose weight, you should include interval training into your program.
+If you are training to lose weight, you should include interval training in your program.
 Interval training is the training in which the high-intensity training intervals switch with low-intensity training intervals or periods of rest.

 That’s where interval training is very useful!
-During the interval training, not only do you have to run faster, but that kind of training influences the enzymes of cells that increase the consumption of fuel during the training and after it.
+During interval training, you not only have to run faster, but it also affects the enzymes in your cells that increase fuel consumption during and after the training.

 Components And Results